The Greenwood Place project

 About the plans for Greenwood Place

-The new community resource centre is expected to open in 2015 and will provide separate, dedicated, high-quality services for people with dementia, learning disabilities and mental health problems.
+The new community resource centre is expected to open in Autumn 2016 and will provide separate, dedicated, high-quality services for people with dementia, learning disabilities and mental health problems.
 In addition, it will offer new services for younger people with profound and multiple learning disabilities and autism.

-Services currently being run from Raglan House (dementia) and Highgate day centre (mental health conditions) will move into the new building once it opens in 2015 along with the New Shoots service (learning disabilities) which is currently being run from Shoot Up Hill in Fortune Green.
+Services currently being run from Raglan House (dementia) and Highgate Day Centre (mental health conditions) will move into the new building once it opens along with the New Shoots service (learning disabilities) which is currently being run from Shoot Up Hill in Fortune Green.

 The vision for Greenwood Place